-Ball valve seacocks are installed on the inlet thru hulls for the livewell and washdown systems, and on the inlet and discharge thru hulls for the head system.
-It is necessary for the seacocks to be in the open position to operate the systems.
+Ball valve seacocks are installed on the thru hulls for the livewell and washdown features, as well as the head inlet and head discharge.
+It is necessary for the seacocks to be in the open position for operation.
+To open, pull up on the handle - livewell and washdown - or the remote arm -head discharge and head inlet - attached to the seacock.
 The open position is identified by the orientation of the handle.
 If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
 If the handle is perpendicular to the body of the valve, the seacock is in the closed position.
-Remote arms are installed on the head inlet and discharge seacocks.
-The open position for these can be obtained by pulling up on the remote arm attached to the seacock handles.
+The open position can be obtained by pulling up on the remote arm attached to the seacock handles.
 Pushing down on the remote arm closes the seacock.

-All seacocks should be in the closed position if not in use or if the boat is left unattended to prevent water from entering the boat if a plumbing component fails.
+All seacocks should be in the closed position if not in use or if the boat is unattended to prevent the taking on of water if a plumbing component fails.